Recover Deleted Files from Mac OS X with DiskDrill

 It’s not a miracle worker, but if the file(s) or folders you need to recover are not backed up, or were deleted from a back up drive, then DiskDrill offers an excellent choice for potential recovery.
 The initial version of DiskDrill is a free version that will scan both internal drives and external drives of any type to see if it can recover files that have been removed.
 You will have to pay to upgrade to the full Pro version to actually recover the files, but because DiskDrill has free scanning it basically means you’ll only pay if it can actually get your files back.
 Not a bad deal, right?

-How to Recover Deleted Files & Folders with DiskDrill
+How to Recover Deleted Files & Folders from a Mac with DiskDrill

 - Get DiskDrill – choose the free download version to scan initially, no need to buy something if it doesn’t work for you right?